AlexOberhofer/AlexOberhofer.github.io/README.md

 This is the repository for Alex Oberhofer's personal website, available at https://alexoberhofer.github.io.

 This website repository goes back to my first website hosted on the WCU Computer Science Dept server.
-It is now going through its third iteration.
+It is now going through its fourth iteration.

-This will be version 3 of the website.
+This is version 4 of the website.

-Static HTML pages served by github pages.

-Technologies previously used:

-Bootstrap 3.4.7

-Technology used for version 3:

-FontAwesome

-Pure CSS

-Icono CSS Icons

-Feel free to browse the code :)
+(This branch only hosts the production build... check the other branches for earlier versions of this site source code)

 Thanks!